 Four hundred years ago, German mathematician and astronomer Johannes Kepler worked out the mathematics needed to describe planetary motion.
 NASA and the US Naval Space Command prepared a video in 1989 that explains orbital mechanics.

-The SatNOGS project is a complete platform of a open satellite ground-station network.
+The SatNOGS project is a complete platform to build an open source satellite ground-station network.
 The scope of the project is to create a full stack of open technologies based on open standards, and the construction of a full ground station as a showcase of the stack.
-This ground station can be built for about $250 and will track satellites using an azimuth / elevation set of rotors, and an automated aiming system.
-This system uses a USB Software Defined Radio to receive signals from space, and those signals are forwarded to a database so the operators of those satellites can receive the information in near real time.
+This ground station can be built for about $250 and will track satellites using an azimuth/elevation set of rotors, and an automated aiming system.
+The SatNOGS ground system uses a USB Software Defined Radio to receive signals from space, and those signals are forwarded to a database so the operators of those satellites can receive the information in near real time.

 ESA’s Fly Your Own